Hmrinal/HTML_Basics/README.md

 ### Books
 - Design and build websites: by Jon Duckett
 - Head First HTML and CSS: by Elisabeth Robson & Eric Freeman
+- A smarter way to lewarn HTML & CSS: by Mark Myers

 ### Some Disadvantages of HTML